Pitrified/snippet/photo-viewer/README.md

 * just list them
 * filter with them... is it useful?
 * what about sorting the list according to them? date modified, resolution
-* a Photo class might be easier to mantain
 * two columns for metadata side by side
+* load metadata and thumbnails asynchronously
+* a Photo class might be easier to mantain to keep track of the metadata and thumbnail

 ##### personalized tag
 * mantain a file with a list of tag for each photo... absolute paths can change too easily, how do you track that?
 * tag in the metadata might be easier

 ### photo\_frame.py
-* just fix the damn zoom
-* x, y, widget are event attributes you can use to find the relative mouse pos [effbot](https://effbot.org/tkinterbook/tkinter-events-and-bindings.htm)
-* `is\_hidden` filed that stops everything but pointer to be changed?
 * `set\_sort\_key` method where you set the way to sort the photo list
 * change resampling - at runtime - if you are downscaling (LANCZOS) or zooming in
+* move pics with mouse

 DONE

 * how are values shared? index, zoom\_level, mov\_xy are cloned in clone\_frames
 * zoom is in a log scale, change the base to adjust the speed
 * `set\_new\_list` method where the current photo name is searched in the new list and the pointer moved
+* just fix the damn zoom
+* `is\_hidden` filed that stops everything but pointer to be changed? change\_photo does this, synced by change\_layout
+* x, y, widget are event attributes you can use to find the relative mouse pos [effbot](https://effbot.org/tkinterbook/tkinter-events-and-bindings.htm)

 ## Description